 Bogotá really surprised me!
 It’s actually a big high altitude city, but on the other hand if you look for the nice areas in town it gets cozy and friendly.
 My hotel was located in the Chapinero District, which is the financial and gastronomic center of the city.
 It’s a safe neighborhood and I walked there alone even in the evening.
-The area has many trendy restaurants, so this is a good base to start your holiday for 3 days and get used to the altitude and overcome your potential jetlag.
-I wrote the 5 must do’s in Bogotá below, you can do these is 3 full days and still have enough free time.
+The area has many trendy restaurants, so this is a good base to start your holiday for 3 days and get used to the altitude and overcome your potential jet-lag.
+In this travel blog you can find the 5 must do’s in Bogotá, Colombia South America.
+You can do these in three full days and still have enough free time.

 One USD is worth around 2,900 Colombian Pesos (COP).